benyboy84/terraform_tfe/modules/team/README.md

 ## Permissions

 To manage the team resources, provide a user token from an account with appropriate permissions.
-This user should belong to the "owners" team.
+This user should belong to the `owners` team.
 Alternatively, you can use a token from the owners team instead of a user token.

 ## Authentication